 OK, this is not fully about the TDD.
 You shouldn’t use the TDD for pure versioning, but you should version the database, so you can check the version when your application starts.

-Imagine an application which starts, checks the database version, it connects to.
-And then alerts that the version is wrong.
+Imagine an application which checks the database version during the start up.
+It can alert it the version is wrong.
 The it can just exit with an error.
 Some say that it could be frustrating a little bit.
 I think that even more frustrating is when you notice the problem after many hours or days of the application running.
 Suddenly it turns out that the application was using wrong database all the time.
-You tested app on a different database, and run it on quite a different schema.
-What if it caused some unmaintanable inconsistency in the data?
+You tested the application on a different database and later run it on quite a different schema.
+What if it caused some unmaintainable inconsistency in the data?

 Data is, in most cases, the most valuable asset you have.

-Short answer to all those who just say that such testing is stupid, and time is too precious (my precioussss) to spend it for writing tests.
+Short answer to all those who say that such testing is stupid.
+That the time is too precious to spend it for writing tests.

 Just calculate how much time those programmers and admins could save if the potential inconsistency bugs would be caught by the tests earlier.

 Just calculate how much time would programmers save if they wouldn’t be just managing the bug tickets.
-And this could be caused only because they couldn’t ensure everything works before deploying app to production.
+And this could be caused only because they couldn’t ensure everything works before deploying an application to production.